-It’s that time of year again…back to school we go!
+Easing the transition back to school…it’s that time of year again!
 The transition from summer to fall, more specifically from summer break to the start of the school year, can be overwhelming for everyone involved.
 The added stressors of back-to-school shopping, meet-and-greets with teachers, and transitioning into new schools can be challenging.
 We have some tips that we hope will make this transition easier for you and your child!

-Create a social narrative: This is a great tool to prepare your child for the upcoming transition.
+Create a social narrative: This is a great tool for your child and easing the transition back to school.
 Create a visual and/or written story of what a typical school day will look like for your child.
 Focus on the most relevant details.
 For some individuals, they may understand and benefit from a narrative that outlines what will happen across the full school day, including who will be in the classroom with them, what activities they will engage in throughout the day, and classroom expectations.
 Other individuals will require simple and shorter narratives that emphasize one specific expectation or rule (e.g., staying seated on the bus), one particular part of the day (e.g., riding the bus; arrival to school), or one event (e.g., “meet the teacher” night).

 Create a visual schedule: Create a visual schedule that details what your child’s day will look like from beginning to end.
 These should be individually tailored.
 Some individuals may need a simple picture schedule.
 Others will benefit from a written schedule, and some will benefit from written schedule presented in an agenda or day planner format.
 Review this schedule with your child before the school year begins.
 It may be helpful to create a schedule that they can keep with them throughout the school day as well.